 I’ve included Pdf files of the templates.

-If you would like to donate a few pennies to the blog we would be really grateful.
+If you would like to donate towards craft supplies we would be very grateful